GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/14I_Exceptions.md

 ## Runtime Exceptions (Throwing)

 Compiling the `throw` statement is easy.
-It's near identical to a return statement, with `OP_THROW` as the operand instead of `OP_RETURN`.Now to figure out what that should do during runtime.
+It's near identical to a return statement, with `OP_THROW` as the opcode instead of `OP_RETURN`.Now to figure out what that should do during runtime.

 Since we're going to call this from the VM as well, let's separate this off into its own function.